 However, in the world of true wireless earbuds, these distinctions aren’t quite as clear, and you may well be considering buying a pair of Samsung Galaxy Buds, even if you have an iPhone – and vice versa.

-Now, that Apple have released an updated version of its true wireless earbuds the Apple AirPods (2019), which come with an optional wireless charging case, it's even more difficult to choose which is the best true wireless earbud model for you – even if we're still waiting on a more substantial upgrade from the AirPods 2.
+The release of the Apple AirPods (2019) earlier this year, which come with an optional wireless charging case, makes it even more difficult to choose which is the best true wireless earbud model for you – and that's without even considering Apple's most recent buds, the Apple AirPods Pro.

 If you’re not sure how to choose between the Apple AirPods (2019) and the Samsung Galaxy Buds, you’ve come to the right place; we've examined the pros and cons of both true wireless earbuds to help you decide which ones will suit you best.

 - Interested in the latest Samsung buds?
 In Apple AirPods vs the Samsung Galaxy Buds Plus we put both earbuds to the test.

 Apple AirPods (2019) vs Samsung Galaxy Buds: overview

 There’s no denying that the original Apple AirPods paved the way for true wireless earbuds to become mainstream, and despite being released in 2016, they were still among the best true wireless buds you could buy in 2019 – that is, until the new AirPods (2019) came along.